 Diversity is the coexistence of people with different characteristics (e.g. race, age, gender, sexual orientation), skills and personality traits.
 For example, at work, we can talk about a diverse team when employees come from various cultural, academic and professional backgrounds and when there’s a balance in gender, age and race.
 You can find more examples in our diversity in the workplace definition.

 You can’t build diverse teams, though, without pairing diversity with inclusion.
-Nor have you “won” if you now have a diverse team, because inclusion is where the real work begins.
+Nor have you “won” if you now have a diverse team, because equity and inclusion are where the real work begins.
 Employees feel included in their workplace when they have equal opportunities during the entire employee lifecycle: from the way they’re treated during the hiring process to how they’re being managed, trained, evaluated and promoted.

 But this can’t happen automatically.
 To build an inclusive workplace, employers must provide those equal opportunities to all potential and existing employees.
 They should also revisit and improve their procedures as needed to ensure they’re respectful to all people regardless of protected characteristics.